 Before you start production, you might want to ask yourself a few questions before you put this new product on your virtual shelves.

 Is there demand?

 You may think this new product is God's gift to mankind, but do people really want it?
-Creating a new product is costly and to invest capital in an investment that may or may not be profitable is always dicey.
-So before you start design and production, test test test!
+Creating a new product is costly and investing capital in a project that may or may not be profitable is always dicey.
+Before you start design and production, test test test!

 One of our clients, Thompson Tee, knew there was demand for different versions of their product, a sweat proof undershirt.
 People wanted it in different cuts and colors to better match their wardrobe.
-To get a more formal forecast of demand, we sent out a survey to their existing customers asking for feedback.
-We used Typeform and asked four questions about what kind of customers they are and their thoughts on a new product.
+We used Typeform to send out a survey to existing customers asking for feedback.
 The email had a simple subject line, "What's your perfect Thompson Tee?".
 Not surprisingly, it had a 20% open rate and about a 10% response rate which is above industry standard.
 After going through all of the answers, we knew for certain which new product was going to succeed.
 Thanks to the survey results, we were able to launched a new SKU with a high-conversion email launch campaign.